 - One 24-hour period of fasting each month.

-Several researchers suggest that the alternate-day modified (ADMF) fasting is preferable because it is likely the easiest to follow and may cause the least amount of stress on the body and mind.
+Some researchers suggest that the alternate-day modified (ADMF) fasting is preferable because it is likely the easiest to follow and may cause the least amount of stress on the body and mind.

 Keep in mind that reducing your food intake also reduces your nutrient intake.
 It’s important to ensure you get enough essential nutrients for long-term health.

-Is Intermittent Fasting Right For You?
+Is Intermittent Fasting Right for You?